projectcalico/calico/security/get-started.md

 ---
 title: Get started
-description: If you are new to Kubernetes, start with "Kubernetes policy" to learn basic security policy concepts.
+description: If you are new to Kubernetes, start with "Kubernetes policy" and learn the basics of enforcing policy for workloads.
 Otherwise, dive in and create more powerful policies using Calico policy.
-There's no long learning curve for Calico network policy...it is very similar to Kubernetes network policy.
+The good news is, Kubernetes and Calico policies are very similar -- so you can easily manage both types.
 show_read_time: false
 show_toc: false
 ---